hantsy/spring6-sandbox/docs/declarative-rsocket-client.md

 # An Introduction to Spring Declarative RSocket Client

-[RSocket](https://rsocket.io) is an application protocol for multiplexed, duplex communication over TCP, WebSocket, and other byte stream transports.
+[RSocket](https://rsocket.io) is an application protocol designed for multiplexed, duplex communication over transports like TCP and WebSocket.
+Since Spring 5.x, Spring has provided support for RSocket, building on the RSocket Java implementations.
+On the server side, RSocket message handling leverages Spring’s existing Messaging infrastructure.

-Since Spring 5.x, Spring includes RSocket support based on the RSocket Java implementations.
-On the server side, the RSocket messages handling is based on the existing Spring Messaging infrastructure.
+## Getting Started: Adding Dependencies

-Add the following dependencies into project.
+To get started, add the following dependencies to your project:

 ```xml
 <dependency>